hydroclaus/python-numpy-git/scientific_writing.md

     - there are many resources, for [example this](http://tim.thorpeallen.net/Courses/Reference/Citations.html)
     - it should read like a sentence!
     - "et al." (watch where the dot is)
+    - use tools to help (automatically change styles according to needs, be consistent; e.g. Mendeley, EndNote, Citavi, biblatex)

 - there are important symbols (both in word and in latex):